 If your tooth has received trauma and is not completely knocked out, our oral surgeon will examine the tooth to ensure there are no fractures.
 We can then reposition the tooth in the socket and splint it in place like we would with avulsions.
 You will have a follow-up appointment a few weeks after this.
 Fractures are also treated using splints.
 We will monitor each of these injuries closely for signs of infection.
 We may need to remove dental pulp at the initial treatment to prevent infection.

-For more information on dental trauma, call Surprise Oral & Implant Surgery at (623) 263-5042 if you have any questions about dental trauma.
+For more information on dental trauma or treatment, contact Surprise Oral & Implant Surgery at (623) 263-5042 today.